-The University Center for the Advancement of Teaching (UCAT) provides teaching instruction, evaluation, and workshops and the Digital Union provides support for the digital components of your classes.
+The Michael V. Drake Institute for Teaching and Learning provides teaching instruction, evaluation and workshops.
+The Digital Union provides support for the digital components of your classes.

 Can I swap a teaching time slot if I find someone who is willing to swap?

 This depends both on the course and the time line.
-Either way, you will need to contact Deb Lowry (email@example.com).
+Either way, you will need to contact Deb Lowry (.40).